Sisodia lays foundation stone of 3-lane flyover at Sarai Kale Khan | Business

 Delhi Deputy Chief Minister Manish Sisodia on Tuesday laid the foundation stone of a flyover at Sarai Kale Khan, a move aimed at easing traffic on the Ring Road.

+''To make the traffic smooth, the foundation stone of a new 3-lane flyover was laid here today, it will be ready in 1 year and will make this T-junction signal free,'' Sisodia said.

 Sisodia, who also holds the PWD portfolio, said the flyover would help commuters from ITO to Ashram to a great extent. ''With this flyover, lakhs of vehicles going from ITO to Ashram daily will get rid of traffic.
-There will be less emission of 5 tonnes of carbon gas per day.
+There will be less emission of 5 tonnes of carbon gas per day,'' he said.

 ''In terms of economic value of fuel and time, there will be a saving of Rs 19 crore of the public every year, which will recover the cost of the project within 3.5 years,'' Sisodia tweeted.